grafana/grafana/docs/sources/administration/configuration.md

 ### concurrent_render_limit

 Alert notifications can include images, but rendering many images at the same time can overload the server.
+This limit protects the server from render overloading and ensures notifications are sent out quickly.
 Default value is `5`.

 ### evaluation_timeout_seconds